Skip to Content

 The University shall provide, upon request, academic adjustments for students who have a physical or mental impairment that substantially limits a major life activity.
 An academic adjustment is defined by this policy as any reasonable accommodation for a student’s disability as required by federal regulations.

 If a student with a disability requires an adjustment, the student must present relevant, verifiable, professional documentation or assessment reports, confirming the existence of the disability, to the Disability Accommodations Coordinator for review.
 The student should submit the Disability Accommodations Application to begin the process.
-Students will have the option to meet face-to-face or to work with the office via official University electronic means (e.g., University email, communication through Blackboard, or by telephone).
+Students will have the option to meet face-to-face or to work with the office via official University electronic means (e.g., University email, communication through Canvas, or by telephone).
 See the contact information below.
 Further documentation may be required to confirm the disability claim or to assist the University in determining the appropriate academic adjustment.
-An interview with the Disability Accommodations Coordinator or the Director may be required for this purpose.
-Following its review, the Disability Accommodations Coordinator or the Director will reach a determination regarding the existence of the disability for the purpose of providing an academic adjustment.
+An interview with the Disability Accommodations Coordinator may be required for this purpose.
+Following its review, the Disability Accommodations Coordinator will reach a determination regarding the existence of the disability for the purpose of providing an academic adjustment.
 Information concerning a student's disability will be treated in a confidential manner in accordance with University policy as well as applicable federal and state law.

-A letter describing the adjustment the University will provide the student will be issued to the student within 15 calendar days after the formal request, and all documentation is received.
+A letter describing the adjustment the University will provide the student will be issued to the student within 15 calendar days after the formal request and all documentation is received.
 The student will have the responsibility of delivering the letter to, and conferring with, her or his professors concerning the implementation of the adjustment.
-If the academic adjustment is not provided or followed as outlined, the student shall report the matter to the Director within 15 calendar days.
+If the academic adjustment is not provided or followed as outlined, the student shall report the matter to the DA within 15 calendar days.

 Application Deadlines: